 Some Continuing and Professional Education courses may count toward a degree.
 Others will not.
 The program you want to transfer the credit into decides whether or not they will accept your Continuing and Professional Education credit.
 This means that while one program may accept your credit, another program may not.
 If this is a concern for you, it is best to check with an advisor prior to registering for courses.

 The best thing to do if you have questions is to contact the Continuing and Professional Education office in the department that is offering the course you want to take.
-For a list of departmental contacts, go to the Contact Us page.
+For a list of departmental contacts, visit the Contact Us page.

-For questions regarding transcripts, student ID and PIN information, or general registration, contact the Records office at 303-556-2389 or visit the registrar’s home page at www.ucdenver.edu/registrar.
+For questions regarding the application process, transcripts, your student ID or general registration, contact the Office of the Registrar at 303-315-2600 or visit the Registrar's home page at http://www.ucdenver.edu/registrar.

 For billing questions, contact the bursar’s office at 303-556-2710.